Naʼvi language: Adjectives

+Nouns can be turned into adjective modifiers with the prefix le-.
+If this kind of adjective is used after the noun in question, the a- affix is usually dropped.
+When it is used is after the prefix ke- they become kel-.
+If the ke- goes before le-, they become kel-.

+The Naʼvi copula is the verb lu.
+They can be linked to nouns or adjectives.
+Number is only required to be declared once in a phrase involving lu Adjectives linked with lu are not required to have the -a- affix.
+The verb lu can also be used in the sense of having.
+In this case, the possessor takes the dative suffix.

 Verbs

 Verbs are conjugated for tense and aspect, but not for person.
 That is, they record distinctions like "I am, I was, I would", but not like "I am, we are, s/he is".
 Conjugation relies exclusively on infixes, which are like suffixes but go inside the verb.
 "To hunt", for example, is taron, but "hunted" is tolaron, with the infix ol.

-There are two positions for infixes: after the onset (optional consonant(s)) of the penultimate syllable, and after the onset of the final syllable.
-Because many Na’vi verbs have two syllables, these commonly occur on the first and last syllable.
+Naʼvi verbs primarily use affixes to modify their meaning.
+Each affix has a specific location.
+When an infix is added to a Naʼvi syllable, the infix goes after the initial consonant but before the vowel.
+There are three positions where an infix is added: the pre-first preposition, which goes immediately before the first position, the first position, which goes in the penultimate syllable, and the second position, which goes in the final syllable.
+If the verb is monosyllabic, all three positions go after each other.
+If the verb is a compound, the infixes only go in the head Because many Na’vi verbs have two syllables, these commonly occur on the first and last syllable.
 In monosyllabic words like lu "be", they both appear after the initial onset, keeping their relative order.

 The first infix position is taken by infixes for tense, aspect, mood, or combinations thereof; also appearing in this position are participle, reflexive, and causative forms, the latter two of which may co-occur with a tense/aspect/mood infix by preceding it.
 Tenses are past, recent past, present (unmarked), future, and immediate future; aspects are perfective (completed or contained) and imperfective (ongoing or uncontained).
 The aspectual forms are not found in English but are somewhat like the distinction between 'having done' and 'was doing'.